 - 2 cups diced tomatoes fresh or canned

-- 2 cups cooked or canned black beans that have been drained
+- 2 cups cooked black beans

 - 1/8 cup of chopped cilantro